nagendralbrce-087/KODBUD_WEB_DEVELOPMENT/TASK_8_WEBPAGE_ANIMATIONS/README.md

 ├── README.md

-└── animation_output.png
+└── screenshots/

-## How to Run
+## How to Run the Project

 1. Download or clone the repository.
+2. Open the project folder in VS Code.
-2. Open `index.html` in a web browser.
+3. Open `index.html` in a web browser or use Live Server.
-3. Observe the animations and hover effects.
+4. Interact with the webpage to view animations and transitions.

+## Learning Outcomes

+* Learned to use CSS transitions and animations.
+* Understood the use of `@keyframes` for custom effects.
+* Improved frontend design and user experience skills.
+* Gained experience in creating responsive and interactive webpages.

 ## Developed By

 Vukoti Venkata Nagendra